| cmd/go-firewall | ||

 }

-Every boolean corresponds to a Rule/NATRule field or an interface method
+Every boolean corresponds to a Rule/NATRule field or an interface method.
+A

 | Feature | firewalld | ufw | CSF | APF | iptables | nftables | pf | WFP |